-- Add a drop of washing up liquid, and watch what happens.
+- Add a drop of washing-up liquid, and watch what happens.

-Water molecules move from areas of low surface tension to high surface tension and so the sticks moved.
+Water molecules move from areas of low surface tension to high surface tension, and so the sticks moved.

-Don’t worry if that explanation seems like too much for your child.
-I don’t always explain the full scientific principles to my children, but watching and taking part in activities like these really does encourage children start to question why things happen, and the concepts we introduce will become start to make more sense to them as time goes on.
+Don’t worry if that explanation seems too much for your child.
+I don’t always explain the full scientific principles to my children, but watching and taking part in activities like these really does encourage children to start to question why things happen, and the concepts we introduce will become start to make more sense to them as time goes on.

 More surface tension experiments